BelmY/webpadlock/README.md

 The local server creates a token with information about the host system, software metadata and all request parameters.
 The token is signed using the certificate's private key.
 And the certificate itself is added to the x5c header.

-Please see (local/README.md) for a more detalied explanation.
+Please see [Local README](/local/README.md) for a more detalied explanation.

 ### Remote server